waughsh/waughsh.github.io/_posts/2018-07-02-summer-research-journal.md

 The difference is that this system allow:
 1. Delete (modify) patterns/extracts that are wrong
 2. Add new patterns (already doable)
-3. Retraining the model (LSTM or anything) using human-modified patterns as bootstrapping signals
+3. Retraining the model (LSTM or anything) using human-modified patterns as regularization signals (penalize gating function or attention) (Need to extend Murdoch's algorithm to cover attention)